 Describe the options, strategic approaches and proposed methods for progressive and final rehabilitation of the environment disturbed by the project.
 Include the proposed timeframe associated with decommissioning.
 Develop a preferred rehabilitation strategy that would minimise the amount of land disturbed at any one time, and minimise the residual loss of land with ecological or productive value.
 Show the final topography of any excavations, waste areas and dam sites on suitably scaled maps.
+Specific attention should be given to ensuring overland flow capture does not facilitate the take of water post mining.

-Evaluate the compliance of the strategies and methods for progressive and final rehabilitation of disturbed areas with the objectives of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995) and DERM's guideline Rehabilitation Requirements for Mining Projects.
+Evaluate the compliance of the strategies and methods for progressive and final rehabilitation of disturbed areas with the objectives of the Technical Guidelines for the Environmental Management of Exploration and Mining in

+Queensland (DME, 1995) and the department's guideline Rehabilitation Requirements for Mining Projects.
 In particular, the strategies and methods will have the following objectives:

-• Mining and rehabilitation should aim to create a landform with the same or similar land use capabilities and/or suitability it had prior to the disturbance, unless other beneficial land uses are pre-determined and agreed.

-- Mine wastes and disturbed land should be rehabilitated so that it is self-sustaining or to a condition where the maintenance requirements are consistent with an agreed post-mining land use. - Surface and ground waters that leave the lease should not be degraded compared to their condition prior to the commencement of mining operations.
+- Mining and rehabilitation should aim to create a landform with the same or similar land use capabilities and/or suitability it had prior to the disturbance, unless other beneficial land uses are pre-determined and agreed. - Mine wastes and disturbed land should be rehabilitated so that it is self-sustaining or to a condition where the maintenance requirements are consistent with an agreed post-mining land use. - Surface and ground waters that leave the lease should not be degraded compared to their condition prior to the commencement of mining operations.
 Current and future water quality should be maintained at levels that are acceptable for users downstream of the site.